MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

 4. Go to your workspace page, select **Compute** and then select your cluster.

-5. In the cluster's page, select **More ...** and then select **View JSON**.
+5. In the cluster's page, open up the options to the left of the **Terminate** button, and then select **View JSON**.
 Copy the cluster's id.

-6. In your repository, open the **job-config.json** in your repository and replace *your_cluster_id* with the cluster id you just copied.
+6. Open the **job-config.json** in your repository and replace *your_cluster_id* with the cluster id you just copied.
 Also replace */Workspace/Users/your_username/your_notebook* with the path in your workspace where you want to store the notebook used in the pipeline.
 Commit the changes.

     > **Note:** If you go to the **Actions** tab, you will see that the CI pipeline started running again.
 Since it is supposed to trigger whenever a commit is pushed, changing *job-config.json* will deploy the pipeline as expected.